Emergency Medicine (EMP)

 "Emergency medicine is a medical specialty - a field of practice based on the knowledge and skills required for the prevention, diagnosis and management of acute and urgent aspects of illness and injury affecting patients of all age groups with a full spectrum of undifferentiated physical and behavioural disorders.
 It further encompasses an understanding of the development of pre-hospital and in-hospital emergency medical systems and the skills necessary for this development."
 International Federation for Emergency Medicine (2008)

-The term Emergency Care (EC) includes all emergency medicine services, pre-hospital care, EDs and the initial stages of hospital-based management of patients who present in need of emergency or urgent care.
-It also includes ED Clinical Decision Units (CDUs) which are inpatient services led by Consultants in Emergency Medicine.
-Voluntary organisations and General Practitioners (GPs) who provide immediate care for communities are also contributors to emergency care.
+The term Emergency Care includes all emergency medicine services, pre-hospital care, Emergency Departments, Injury Units and the initial stages of management of patients who present in need of emergency or urgent care.
+It also includes ED Clinical Decision Units which are inpatient services led by Consultants in Emergency Medicine.
+Voluntary organisations and General Practitioners who provide immediate care for communities are also contributors to emergency care.
 Our aim must be to provide seamless high quality emergency care through systems that are characterised by effectiveness, efficiency, accountability, sustainability, resilience and high levels of staff morale.

-The aim of the EMP is to improve the safety and quality of patient care in Emergency Departments (EDs) and to reduce waiting times for patients.
+The aim of the EMP is to improve the safety and quality of patient care in Emergency Departments (EDs) and Injury Units (IUs) to reduce waiting times for patients.

 The Programme is led by a multidisciplinary working group that includes Consultants in Emergency Medicine, Emergency Nurses, the President of the Irish Association for Emergency Medicine and the Therapy Professions.
-It is supported by the Irish Committee for Emergency Medicine Training, the Irish Association for Emergency Medicine, the National Board for Ireland of the College of Emergency Medicine, the Office of the Nursing and Midwifery Services Director, the Therapies Professions Committee and the Clinical Strategy and Programmes Directorate (CSPD) of the Health Service Executive (HSE).
+It is supported by the Irish Committee for Emergency Medicine Training, the Irish Association for Emergency Medicine, the National Board for Ireland of the College of Emergency Medicine, the Office of the Nursing and Midwifery Services Director, the Therapies Professions Committee and the Clinical Design and Innovation (CDI) of the Health Service Executive (HSE).